EricLambrecht/react-timing-hooks/docs/intervals-api/useCounter.md

 If you want a counter that counts up by 1 every second, you can use the [useTimer()](/react-timing-hooks/intervals-api/useTimer.html) hook.

+If you want a counter that counts down every second, use [useCountdown()](/react-timing-hooks/intervals-api/useCountdown.html).

 ## Example

 ### A regular timer that counts up every second (default)